For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 Derivative-free method 2: simulated annealing (SE).

-Simulated annealing is one of my favorite optimization techniques.
-I think it serves as a good metaphor for problem-solving in general.
+Simulated annealing is MUCH slower than the simplex or gradient-based algorithms.
+But it’s more flexible, and I think it serves as a good metaphor for problem-solving in general.
 When solving a problem, the first step is to think big, try to imagine whether we might be missing possible solutions.
 Then we settle (focus) on a general solution, learn more about how that solution applies to our problem, and ultimately get it done!

 The temperature analogy is fun too!
 We start out “hot”- unfocused, frenzied, bouncing around - and we end up “cold” - crystal clear and focused on a solution!